http

 timeout | string | N | A string representation of the maximum time interval to wait for a request to complete.
 This is the timeout for an individual HTTP request.
 If a request is retried, each attempt is independently subject to this timeout.
 See Go's time package docs for a description of the accepted format. |

 successExpression | string | N | An expr-lang expression that can evaluate the response to determine success.
-If this is left undefined and failureExpression is defined, the default success criteria will be the inverse of the specified failure criteria.
-If both are left undefined, success is true when the HTTP status code is 2xx .
-If successExpression and failureExpression are both defined and both evaluate to true , the failure takes precedence.
+When defined, the step succeeds only when this expression evaluates to true .
+If both successExpression and failureExpression are defined and both evaluate to true , the failure takes precedence and the step fails terminally.
 Note that this expression should not be offset by ${{ and }} .
 See examples for more details. |

 failureExpression | string | N | An expr-lang expression that can evaluate the response to determine failure.
-If this is left undefined and successExpression is defined, the default failure criteria will be the inverse of the specified success criteria.
-If both are left undefined, failure is true when the HTTP status code is not 2xx .
-If successExpression and failureExpression are both defined and both evaluate to true , the failure takes precedence.
+When defined and evaluates to true , the step fails terminally.
+If both successExpression and failureExpression are defined and both evaluate to true , the failure takes precedence.
 Note that this expression should not be offset by ${{ and }} .
 See examples for more details. |

 outputs | []object | N | A list of rules for extracting outputs from the HTTP response.
 These are only applied to responses deemed successful. |